 No one with any training will punch an armored opponent in the chest; those who pick up unarmed skills focus on striking unarmored or less armored areas of the body.
 This is reflected in unarmed attacks causing physical damage rather than impact damage and is why armors offering greater coverage have better physical protection ratings.

-VulnerabilityBase (-)Impact
+VulnerabilityBase (-)Damage

 LimbBase (-)Disable